 c.
 The City of Baraboo assumes all responsibility for the property cleanup and to raze the building(s).

 d.
-The City will pay the County for any special assessments or itemized miscellaneous fees as outlined on the County Treasurer’s report in the amounts:
+The City will pay the County for any special assessments or itemized miscellaneous fees as outlined on the County Treasurer’s report in the amounts at the time of issuance of a quit claim deed:

 i.
 Parcel # 206-1759-00000 of $2,082.98 and $300.29 respectively.
 A total $2,383.27.
-The County will forgive all back taxes not recoup the back taxes, penalties and interest owed on the property.
+The County will not recoup the back taxes, penalties and interest owed on the property.

 ii.
 Parcel # 206-0947-00000 of $2,111.87 and $292.38 respectively.
 A total of $2,404.25.
-The County will forgive all back taxes not recoup the back taxes, penalties and interest owed on the property.
+The County will not recoup the back taxes, penalties and interest owed on the property.

 e.
-The City intends to sell the property for redevelopment and agrees if it were to be sold within three years for the date of acquisition that , when it is sold, the City will split the net proceeds of the sale with County.
-The net sales proceeds is defined as the gross sales price, less expenses, i.e., the cost of title insurance, normal and customary closing costs, and any special assessments, demolition costs or environmental cleanup costs.
+The City intends to sell the property for redevelopment and, when it is sold, the City will split the net proceeds of the sale with County.
+The net sales proceeds are defined as the gross sales price, less expenses, i.e., the cost of title insurance, normal and customary closing costs, and any special assessments, demolition costs or environmental cleanup costs.

 f.
 The City may obtain Voluntary Party Liability Exemption (VPLE) for the property from the Dept of Natural Resources if necessary.